godwokenrises/godwoken/docs/optimistic-rollup.md

 type scripts:

-* State validator - a type script maintains the global state of all accounts and all layer2 blocks.
+* State validator - a type script validates the global state of all accounts and all layer2 blocks in Rollup.
 * Challenge validator - a type script that handles challenge requests.

 lock scripts:

-* Always success lock - a lock script that always returns success; this script is the lock of state validator cell
+* Always success lock - a lock script that always returns success; this script is the lock of Rollup cell
-* Custodian lock - lock of rollup custodian assets; this script only be unlocked in a transaction that contains the state validator cell
+* Custodian lock - lock of rollup custodian assets; this script only be unlocked in a transaction that contains the Rollup cell
-* Deposition lock - the lock used for deposition; which can be unlocked in a transaction that contains the state validator cell or be withdrawn by the sender with a signature
+* Deposition lock - the lock used for deposition; which can be unlocked in a transaction that contains the Rollup cell or be withdrawn by the sender with a signature

+### Terms

+* Rollup cell - rollup on-chain state, contains global state: `block_root` and `account_root`, use `state validator` as its type, aggregators submit new on-chain state by consuming this cell and produce a new cell with the same type_hash.
+* Rollup_type_hash - rollup cell's type_hash, which is a unique value for each rollup.

 ### Off-chain